 Scholarship issues continue to be at the centre of student challenges.
-Although the number of Eswatini government scholarship beneficiaries has slightly improved over the years, the Department of Student Affairs continues to experience an influx of students anxiety. in need of help in this area.
+Although the number of Eswatini government scholarship beneficiaries has slightly improved over the years, the Department of Student Affairs continues to experience an influx of students in need of help in this area.
 The support shown by private companies in this endeavour is encouraging.
 Eswatini Water Services Corporation sponsored two students in the Faculty of Science and Engineering as part of an on-going bursary support offered to the University of Eswatini students.
+Eswatini National Provident Fund sponsored a disabled and underprivileged student in the Faculty of Social Sciences - Bachelor of Laws (final year student).

-caution fee results in some cases to class boycotts by UNESWA students.
+The late payment of personal, project allowances and caution fee results in some cases to class boycotts by UNESWA students.
 This impacts negatively on student's academic performance.